 Once an offer of employment has been made the successful candidate will be required to complete a work health declaration form.
-The nature of this role means that the successful candidate will also need to undergo a health assessment.

 Qualifications

 The person specification for this position lists qualifications that are essential and/or desirable.
 Please note that if you are offered the post you will be asked to provide your relevant original certificates of these qualifications.